 Course summary

-- You can expect to explore the actions of governmental, inter-governmental and non-governmental agencies, private enterprises and international bodies in relation to key threats to international cohesion, such as terrorism, insecurity, poverty and human trafficking.
+- Understanding global action: explore the actions of governmental, inter-governmental and non-governmental agencies, private enterprises and international bodies in relation to key threats to international cohesion.

 Entry requirements